ivan-paleo/publish-micro-image/README.md

 microscope images with proper scaling information; this is not much!** I do not expect that archaeology is any different, although I am not aware of such a survey for archaeology.

-## Summary

-**Magnification can be understood as an aid to see the *resolution*: resolution will define what can be seen or not** (see below)**, while increasing the magnification will make the visualization of the observable details easier.
-This is why, in my opinion, talking about *resolution* is much more useful and relevant than magnification.**

-**Scale is an important part of any observation.
-Magnification is often, unfortunately, used as a proxy for scale.
-However, magnification is quite decoupled from scale.
-Scale can be properly described by field of view (FOV, i.e. the size of the region observed) and resolution (i.e. the level of details visible on the optical and digital images).
-Magnification informs only on the FOV, but even for that, it is not very useful when most microscope now allow for stitching in order to increase the FOV at constant magnification and resolution.**

-As a side note for use-wear analysts, the two approaches to use-wear analysis are called *high-power* and *low-power*, not *high-magnification* and *low-magnification*!

 ------------------------------------------------------------------------